 “congregation.”
 This is the translation of the word commonly translated “Church,” ekklēsia (#1577 ἐκκλησία).
 Ekklēsia has a wide range of meanings, but none of them refer to a physical building.
 The word ekklēsia refers to an assembly of people, any assembly of people for any reason.
 It does not have to be a religious gathering.
 The gathering of people in Acts 19:32 was a mob coming together with no particular ethnic or religious affiliation, in fact, the Bible says, “most of them did not know why they had come together” (ESV).
 In Acts 7:38 the term is used of the Jewish throng, including some Gentiles (Exod.
 12:38), who were led out of Egypt by Moses.
 Another example is Matthew 18:17, where the “congregation” could refer to a congregation of Jews or the Church.
 In that verse, “congregation” has a multidispensational application.
 So the term ekklēsia does not solely apply to the Christian Church.

-Sheol was the Hebrew word for the state of being dead (not the physical place of the dead, which was the grave).
-People who were dead were said to be “in sheol,” in the state of death.
-The Old Testament refers to the gates of sheol (Job 17:16; Isa.
+Sheol was the Hebrew word for the state of being dead.
+It was not the act of dying or the grave, which was the physical place where dead bodies were, Sheol was the state of being dead.
+People who were dead were said to be “in Sheol,” in the state of death.
+The Old Testament refers to the gates of Sheol (Job 17:16; Isa.
 38:10), and the “gates of death” (Job 38:17; Ps.
 9:13; 107:18), and other literature of the time period does too, such as the Apocrypha.
 In Matthew 16:18, Jesus is speaking of building his “congregation,” which will consist of saved people from Israel and Gentiles, and he knows that some will be alive when he comes and some will be dead, so he makes the point of saying that the “gates of the grave will not prevail against it.”
 Jesus knew the reason that the gates of the grave would not overcome his congregation was that he would raise those who were dead back to life; the gates of the grave would open and the dead would come out.
-The Old Testament and Gospels have a number of clear verses about the dead being raised, including Job 19:25; Isaiah 26:19; Ezekiel 37:12-14; Daniel 12:2, 13; Hosea 13:14; and John 5:28, 29;
+The Old Testament and Gospels have a number of clear verses about the dead being raised, including Job 19:25-26; Isaiah 26:19; Ezekiel 37:12-14; Daniel 12:2, 13; Hosea 13:14; and John 5:28, 29;

 There are some commentators who historically have made “death” figurative for the powers of death or evil that cause death and so the way the phrase “gates of hell” is generally used in Christendom is that it means that demons and the powers of the Devil (“hell”) will not overcome the Church.
 However, although it is true that demons will not overcome the Church, that is not what the verse is saying.
 Jesus was not making the point that the Devil would not be able to overcome the Church, he was making the point that death could not defeat his Church.